Why Was His Irish Holiday Invented in America?by Kelly R. Smith © 2022

 St. Patrick’s Day is American?

 Yes.
-The first St. Patrick’s Day parade happened not in Ireland but in the good old United States, that veritable melting pot.
+The first St. Patrick’s Day parade happened not in Ireland but in the good old United States, that veritable melting pot of the world.
 On March 17, 1762, Irish soldiers who were serving in the English military marched through New York City.
 Along with their music, the parade helped the soldiers reconnect with their Irish roots, as well as with fellow Irishmen serving in the English army.

 The tradition has continued into the 21st century, and New York City’s parade is now the oldest and the largest parade in the county.
 The first celebratory parade held in Ireland was in 1931.